The Best Place to Swim with Whales in Tonga(c) Tonga Ministry of Tourism

 • Some operators have been reported to “chase whales” and go over time restrictions with the whales.

 Learn more about Vava’u in The Complete Guide to Vava’u.
-Plus, check out the whale tours in the 10 Best Whale Swim Tours in Vava’u.
+Plus, check out the whale tours in the 10 Best Whale Swim Tours in Vava’u for our picks of the most ethical.

 Author